tanyadima/ticket-booking-app/Readme.md

 jwt.publicKey=<your public key as one line string>
 jwt.expirationMs=3600000

+JWT expiration currently defined on 60 minutes, but it is configurable in configuration property: jwt.expirationMs

 it is possible to use public and private keys from the application.properties file provided in the project to run application, but it is possible to generate keys yourself and add them to application.properties file